 In September 2018 the Ombudsman decided they could look at the older loans as the customer had only found out recently that they could complain.
 See Ombudsman decisions on payday loans over 6 years old for details.

-But still QQ is labelling these older loans “Outside Time Limits” on the list of loans they send you with their response.
+So far as I know, QQ is labelling these older loans “Outside Time Limits” on the list of loans they send you with their response.
 I suggest you ignore this and send the complaint to the Ombudsman.

 QuickQuid cases at the Ombudsman